rudedudezz/Security-System/README.md

 The Security System requires a embedded system based solution for a program whose primary functions are to:
 •	Monitor a door or window
-•	Determine the open state of the door/window
-•	Determine the armed/disarmed state of the system
+•	Determine the opened/closed state of the system
-•	Take necessary steps in both armed/disarmed state
+•	Take necessary steps in both opened/closed state

 1.2	Functional Requirements
 In order to accomplish the above articulated needs, the Security System requires the following functionality: